roxaaaaa/personal_devOps/README.md

-The project language is Python.
-User's goal is to guess Roksolana's age.
+This project was created to implement best DevOps techniques